Narasapur–Nagarsol Express (via Warangal): Coaches

-The 12787 / 88 Narasapuram–Nagarsol superfast Express has one AC 2-tier, two AC 3-tier, 10 sleeper class, four general unreserved & two SLR (seating with luggage rake) coaches.
+The 12787 / 88 Narasapuram–Nagarsol superfast Express has one AC First Class, one AC 2-tier, two AC 3-tier, 13 sleeper class, two general unreserved & two SLR (seating with luggage rake) coaches.
 It doesn't carry a pantry car.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.